-NATO's policy on cyber defence was adopted at the Wales Summit in 2014.
-And at the Warsaw Summit in 2016, Allies committed through a Cyber Defence Pledge to strengthen and enhance the cyber defences of national networks and infrastructures.
-Allies will report on their progress as of 2017.
-Together with the continuous adaptation of NATO's cyber defence capabilities, this is reinforcing the cyber defence and overall resilience of the Alliance.
+At the Warsaw Summit, Allies also adopted the Cyber Defence Pledge to strengthen and enhance the cyber defences of national networks and infrastructures.
+Each Ally is responsible for its own cyber defences, but NATO helps Allies in many ways.
+The continuous adaptation of NATO's cyber defence capabilities reinforces the cyber defences and overall resilience of the Alliance.